nowsecure/node-applesign/README.md

-node-codesigner
+node-applesign
 ===============

-CodeSigner is a NodeJS API for re-signing iOS applications.
+AppleSigner is a NodeJS API for re-signing iOS applications.

 Author
 ------